ts1/BLEUnlock/README.md

 If "Signal is lost" occurs frequently, turn Bluetooth of Mac off then on.
 Or use a device that sends signal more frequently.

+### Why does it sometimes take long time to unlock?

+Short answer: wake your iPhone.

+From version 1.4.1, BLEUnlock assumes the device is away when Mac enters system sleep and Bluetooth hardware is powered off (typically 15-30 seconds after the lid is closed).
+This is required for security.
+Consequently, it sometimes takes up to several seconds to unlock when Mac wakes from system sleep.

+This is because BLEUnlock has lost connection to the device and has to wait for the device to send signal.
+Usually, devices send signal less frequently when it is in sleep mode.
+Thus, if you wake the device, in most cases it sends signal promptly, and BLEUnlock unlocks.

 ## Acknowledgement

 Icon is based on `lock-open.svg` downloaded from materialdesignicons.com,